Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 string schemaContent = schemaProperties.Value.Content;
 ```

+## Troubleshooting

+Information on troubleshooting steps will be added as problems are discovered.

+## Next steps

+Additional information will be available as documents related to Azure Schema Registry are published.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [cla.microsoft.com][cla].